MuhammadHaseeb54/AI-ML-Intership-Tasks/README.md

 Finding	Including features like Open, High, Low, and Volume helps in capturing stock movement patterns for short-term prediction.
 However, stock market data is inherently noisy, so model performance varies per stock.

 **✅ Screenshots**
-(Add screenshots of your app UI and Actual vs Predicted plot here if needed)

 **✅ Technologies Used**
 - Python